josina1234/docs/raspberry_pi_4b_experimental/ubuntu_22.04_server_64bit.rst

 Ubuntu 22.04 Server 64bit
 #########################

-.. todo:: Probably the Arducam OV9281 is not compatible with Ubuntu.
+.. todo:: Probably the MIPI Arducam OV9281 is not compatible with Ubuntu.

 Modify Cloud-Init
 =================